viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 from viam.components.camera import Camera import yagmail

 # These must be set.
-You can get them from your robot's 'Code sample' tab
+You can get them from your machine's 'Code sample' tab
 robot_api_key = os.getenv('ROBOT_API_KEY') or ''
 robot_api_key_id = os.getenv('ROBOT_API_KEY_ID') or ''
 robot_address = os.getenv('ROBOT_ADDRESS') or ''